WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 - Type: `boolean`
 - Required: No

-Whether this component was rendered to show initial suggestions (the ones displayed right after mounting, before the user even started interacting with LinkControl).
+Whether this component was rendered to show initial suggestions (the ones displayed right after mounting, before the user begins interacting with LinkControl).

 ### selectedSuggestion